AdvaithRavishankar/Poker.AI/README.md

 2. RL Desogn and Training Model: Paul Pan, Advaith Ravishankar, Vincent Tu
 3. GUI Desgin and Creation: Advaith Ravishankar

+# Running the Game with the GUI

 This repository contains a Poker environment which has a trained RL robot as the robots made usng stable.baseline3.
-To use the implementation, install the necessary libraries stated in ```requirements.txt```.
+To use the implementation, install the necessary libraries stated in ```requirements.txt``` using ```pip install -r requirements.txt```.

-## GUI

-To play the game with the functional GUI, run ```poker_env.py``` with ```show_gui=True```.
-The following window will open up which is made in tkinter:
+To play the game with the functional GUI, run ```pyhton poker_env.py``` in the terminal.
+The following window will open up which is made in Tkinter:

 <p align ="center">
   <img src="./statics/homescreen.png">
 </p>

+Play the game as you like.
+You will be Playing against Bots created by our team with additional suggestions created by our bot.

 ## RL Algorithm

-We created a model based on Stablebaseline.3's
+We created a model based on stable.baseline3's